ioccc-src/temp-test-ioccc/README.md

 # READ-ONLY MODE

-As this is the **temp-test-ioccc** repo and the **Great Fork Merge** has happened, it is time to retire this repo that as served the IOCCC well since it was forked on 2022 Sep 18 17:30 🕠 Pacific time.
+As this is the **temp-test-ioccc** repo and the **Great Fork Merge** has happened, it is time to retire this repo that has served the IOCCC well since it was forked way back on 2022 Sep 18 17:30 🕠 Pacific time.

 We plan to, on 2024 Dec 30, archive this repo and make it **Read Only**.

 We **THANK** the many people who put **THURSANDS OF HOURS OF HARD WORK** on this repo since it was forked back in 2022.

-If you are reading this after we have archived this repo and put this repo into **Read Only** mode, then we invite you to visit the merge target of this repo:
+If you are reading this after we have archived and put this repo into **Read Only** mode, then we invite you to visit the winner repo, the merge target of this repo:

 - [Official
 IOCCC winner repo](https://github.com/ioccc-src/winner)